local-projects/lp.socket-io-server/README.md

     }
 ```

-### package
+### Package
 Package in to an exe.
-OSX and Linux are available but need to be configures in package.json
+OSX and Linux are available but need to be configured in package.json

 `$ pkg .`